Easiest Eggless Pancakes

 Eggless Pancakes… and Easier!

 Best of all, these pancakes are EGGLESS!
-Yes, no eggs are required.
+No eggs are required.

 So let me tell you!

-I decided to make them with a package of Arrowhead organic buttermilk mix, but alone, the makes pancakes were bland, and not much flavor to them.
-So, it all comes down to adding a few additional ingredients to make them DELICIOUS!
-I tweaked the pancake batter with a few extra ingredients to make them more flavorful, and most importantly, fluffy.
+I decided to make them with a package of Arrowhead organic buttermilk mix.
+But alone, the pancakes will turn out bland and not have much flavor.
+To make them flavorful, it all comes down to adding a few additional ingredients.

-Let’s face it, most pancake mixes have no flavor whatsoever!
+Let’s face it, most pancake mixes are not flavorful whatsoever!
 And, that’s the reason I decided to make these eggless pancakes and share this recipe on how to make them delicious tasting and fluffy too.

 How To Get Fluffy Pancakes?

-This will allow the baking soda to bubble up in the mixture, creating little bubbles that will pop at the top of the mixture.
+This will allow the baking soda to bubble up in the mixture, creating little bubbles that will pop at the top of the pancake batter.
 When this occurs, you know the baking soda is working.
 After a few minutes, you’ll know the batter is ready!

 The Use of the Griddle or Skillet

 When making pancakes, you can use the griddle on your stovetop or a non-stick skillet.
 And, the most important thing is to get it hot.
-Then, you need to lightly grease the skillet or griddle.
+Then, you need to grease the skillet or griddle lightly.
 Toss in one tablespoon of butter and spread it around, and with a paper towel, lightly wipe up any excess liquid in the skillet or griddle.
 Then, you can start.

 Ok, Let’s Make Them!